 Oh, to behold the beauty and glory of the Lord!
 To behold the lamb of God!
 To behold the amazing splendor of God almighty in Christ, hallelujah!

 Oh, behold the beauty in this day!
-Behold the Lord!
+Behold the Lord, our center of hope.

 Courtesy of DAILY INSPIRATION